 How to Crochet a Blanket Stitch from Easy Crochet

 The iris stitch is a combination of clustered double crochet stitches.
+This is a gorgeous decorative crochet stitch and looks wonderful stitched into a lot of different crochet projects.

 Iris Stitch Tutorial from The Unraveled Mitten